 Another way to look at this is that guitar notes repeat themselves in different places on the fretboard.
 That means there are several different places where you can find the exact same notes, scales and chords.

-Guitar is very much a two-dimensional instrument, requiring you to think across six strings to find the right notes, scales and chords.
+The guitar is very much a two-dimensional instrument, requiring you to think across six strings to find the right notes, scales, and chords.

 In contrast, the piano keyboard does not repeat itself.
 Every note is in line, from lowest in pitch on the left to highest on the right.
 There is only one place on the keyboard where you can find any given note, scale or chord.
 Easy peasy.